-Artificial Intelligence (AI) and machine learning: Instant access to huge amount of data whether in cloud platforms or in physical platforms, made it easy to analyse huge amount of data / information and get insights faster instantly.
+Artificial Intelligence (AI) and machine learning: Instant access to huge amount of data whether in cloud platforms or in physical platforms has made it easy to analyse huge amount of data/information and get insights faster.
 Learning from these data sets and patterns made it possible to be more efficient in future.

 Computing power: Artificial Intelligence and machine learning platforms are handling huge amount of data, also known as “big data”.
-Consequently, the process of computing needed to be increased.
-The technologies are becoming more complex and this complexity requires faster, instant and secure computing.
+Consequently, the technologies are becoming more complex and this complexity requires faster, instant and secure computing.

 Edge computing: Having the availability to be able to distribute the computing service in different but on-premise locations allows faster, reliable and flexible computing.